LordSaumya/quant-iron/README.md

 }
 ```

-The code examples above demonstrate common use cases of QuantIron, and can be run using the `cargo run --example {example-name}` command.
+The code examples above demonstrate common use cases of Quant-Iron, and can be run using the `cargo run --example {example-name}` command.

 ## License